 These are the 10 best quarterbacks entering the 2018 college football season

-Making an attempt to determine a consensus preseason All-American at quarterback
+Making an attempt to determine a preseason All-American at quarterback

-Who will wind up being named a consensus preseason All-American at quarterback this season?
+Who will wind up being named a preseason All-American at quarterback this season?
 The "race" seems to be particularly close in 2018 with five of the top 10 in touchdown passes returning along with four of the top 10 in passer rating.

 None of those include Oregon's Justin Herbert (played in only eight games last season), Penn State's Trace McSorley (tied for sixth in accuracy) or NC State's Ryan Finley (seventh in completions).